 What is an REI Adventure?

 REI Adventures are multi-day group trips, usually involving hiking and other outdoor activities, led by professional full-time guides.
-Most of the accommodations and meals pre-paid.
+The pre-paid price includes hotel and most of the meals.

 The Flight on Air New Zealand